 And to solve this complexity he suggests we replace the hypervisor with Docker, and the VMs and guest OS with containers.
 Hmm!
 The first thing that comes to my Ops mind is – no more VMtools to upgrade and less OS patching!

 Who’s going to use Docker first.

-I’d say the IT organization already using tools such as: Chef, Vagrant, Jenkins and other configuration management tools will have no problem adding containers because they’re already innovating.
+I’d say the IT organization already using the DevOps toolchain with: Chef, Vagrant, Jenkins and other configuration management tools will have no problem adding containers because they’re already innovating.

 Whereas, the IT department still STUCK building servers using a ticket system that passes around tasks manually for provisioning hardware, network, and storage is not likely to containerize anytime soon.

 After almost 20 years of IT involvement, I’ve learned to not sit back and wait for the bus to run me over; which is why I’m already learning how Docker will impact my Ops team and system resources.

 I found an amazing book on Amazon for only $7.99 (less than the price of lunch).
 It’s titled The Docker Book: Containerization is the new virtualization by James Tumbull.

 This book is helping me understand how I need to start planning for Docker test and Dev environments, as well as cloud implementations.